Kevin Ingreso: Sri Pahang FC

 Ingreso joined Malaysia Super League side Sri Pahang on a six-month loan deal.
+The club later announced that his contract has been extended for 2023 season.

 International career

 Ingreso was called up for the national team's 2018 FIFA World Cup qualifier matches against Bahrain and Yemen scheduled on June 11 and 16 respectively.
-He was not subbed in at the Bahrain match but made his first international debut after being subbed in at the Yemen match replacing Iain Ramsay at the 90th minute.
+He was not subbed in at the Bahrain match but made his first international debut after being subbed in at the Yemen match, replacing Iain Ramsay at the 90th minute.

-Ingreso has a role in the Philippines' 2–1 win over Tajikistan on March 27, 2018 which led to the national qualifying for the 2019 AFC Asian Cup.
+Ingreso played in the Philippines' 2–1 win over Tajikistan on March 27, 2018, which led to the national qualifying for the 2019 AFC Asian Cup.
 While he committed a foul which led to Tajik player Akhtam Nazarov scoring a goal through a penalty kick, he also scored the equalizer in the match by hitting the ball with his head.